-Pin a virtual today and the platform replays history forward, bar by bar.
-The question isn't whether your strategy survives a backtest — it's whether your methodology survives when reality unfolds.
+Pin a virtual today and the platform replays history forward, bar by bar — the strategy sees only what was knowable then.
+The question isn't whether you were right about one crash; it's whether your methodology holds up when reality unfolds, and where it breaks.

 Only what existed on the pinned date is visible — universe, constituents, filings, prices.
 Acting twenty years ago, not fooling yourself with today's survivors.